-During the recent semiannual period, the OIG issued fifteen reports.
-Of those, six reports were based on audits/reviews performed by OIG personnel and nine reports were the results of OIG desk reviews of audit reports and other materials related to grantee organizations that were required to have audits performed by independent auditors.
-Overall, our reports contained 19 recommendations, all of which were related to systems deficiencies and questioned costs at grantee organizations.
+During the recent semiannual period, the OIG issued twelve reports.
+Of those, eight reports were based on audits/reviews performed by OIG personnel and four reports were the results of OIG desk reviews of audit reports and other materials related to grantee organizations that were required to have audits performed by independent auditors.
+Overall, our reports contained 21 recommendations, 19 of which were related to systems deficiencies and questioned costs at grantee organizations and the other two recommendations were related to system deficiencies at the NEA.